Abdulllahhhh/Abdulllahhhh/README.md

 ### Hi, I'm Abdullah

-I'm an Information Technology student interested in Artificial Intelligence, Machine Learning, and Deep Learning.
+I’m an Information Technology graduate with a strong interest in Artificial Intelligence, Machine Learning, and Deep Learning.

 I enjoy building and training AI models, working with data, and improving my skills through self-learning and hands-on projects.